Trustworthy Predictive Distributions for Tail Events with Semiparametric Diagnostic Transport Maps

-Next we address the question of how to reshape the ``base'' density $\hat f(\cdot \mid x)$ to the ``target'' density $f(\cdot \mid x)$ of the calibration sample.
+Next we address the question of how to map the initial distribution $\hat{F}(\cdot \mid x)$ to the ``target'' distribution $F(\cdot\mid x)$ of the calibration sample.
 The key observation underlying our proposed approach is that the true predictive CDF \(F(\cdot \mid x)\) can be written as a composition of the CDF of the known base model \(\hat F(\cdot\mid x)\) and the (in practice, unknown) true conditional PIT-CDF \(G(\cdot\mid x)\).
-The following lemma formalizes this oracle representation:
+The following lemma formalizes this oracle representation: \\

 \begin{lemma} Fix \(x \in \mathcal{X}\) and assume that the initial predictive CDF \(\hat F(\cdot \mid x)\) is strictly increasing and continuous in \(y\).
 For every \(y \in \mathcal{Y}\),

 \end{lemma}